 2. Know your triggers

 It’s important to be aware of the things that can set off an asthma attack, and avoid them whenever possible.
 For example, if hay fever or allergies are a trigger, then scheduling runs at times when the pollen count is low will be a good idea.
-Dunne also recommends a long warmup How We Fuel on Long Runs When We Cant Stomach Gel cooldown A Part of Hearst Digital Media.
+Dunne also recommends a long warmup to ease your body into a running session, and a long cooldown What Is Marathon Fatigue.

 3. Walk if you’re struggling